Rail Medical

 Often your employer will specify which rail medical you require however, when undertaking additional training or exploring new opportunities, it can be helpful to understand the differences in medicals and which one will be the most relevant to you.

-This page will outline the three different types of railway medicals and provide advice to determine which medical is right for you.
+This page will outline the three different types of railway medicals and provide advice to determine which rail workers safety medical is right for you.

 Rail Medical Categories

-This is the highest level of rail medical available and is for rail workers or contractors undertaking a safety critical role requiring a high level of attentiveness to their tasks and where sudden incapacity may result in a serious incident affecting the public or the rail network.
+Category 1 Medical is the highest level of rail medical available and is for rail safety workers or contractors undertaking a safety critical role requiring a high level of attentiveness to their tasks and where sudden incapacity may result in a serious incident affecting the public or the rail network.

-A Category 3 Rail Medical, often referred to as a CAT 3 Medical, is an assessment designed to help non-safety critical workers make sure their health and fitness does not impact the rail network.
+A Category 3 Medical is an assessment designed to help non-safety critical workers make sure their health and fitness does not impact the rail network.
 The CAT 3 Medical tests your ability to operate safely in the rail corridor so you can hear instructions, move to a safe place, and maintain an awareness of your surroundings.

 You can book your Cat 3 rail medical as an optional extra when enrolling into your CERT Training course.
 Alternatively, you can book your Cat 3 rail medical via email: medbookings@cert.edu.au or phone 1300 042 378